Ash Myburgh

 What inspired you to do what you are doing now?

-I always say I stumbled into advertising by accident.
-While I started as a graphic designer, I always felt that my brain naturally strayed towards bigger ideas and concepts.
-Someone else must have noticed that too because I managed to land a role as an Art Director at Ogilvy Australia and it was like a light had been switched on – this was what I was meant to do.
+I stumbled into advertising by accident.
+While I started out as a graphic designer, I always felt my brain naturally gravitated towards bigger ideas and concepts.
+Someone else must have noticed that too, because I eventually landed a role as an Art Director at Ogilvy Australia, which felt like a much more natural fit.

 What drives and inspires you